ir33k/prebble/README.md

 	    import svg.path
 	ImportError: No module named svg.path

 Looks like `svg` module is missing.
-I thin I can install it with:
+I think I can install it with:

 	$ python2 -m pip install svg.path